 Uganda is one of the best tourist destinations on the African continent.
 Located just astride the Equator, Uganda is most known for hosting the mountain gorillas, endangered ape species found in only three African countries.
-A safari in Uganda is one of the most interesting adventures you can ever take in Africa.

 - Bwindi Impenetrable National Park